Financing a Brownfield Project

 External Links Disclaimer

-The Government of Ontario does not assume responsibility for any information, interpretation, comments or opinions expressed in the linked websites.
-These linked websites may or may not be available in French.
-Comments or inquiries pertaining to any of the linked websites should be directed to the particular organization for whom the particular website is being operated.
+The Government of Ontario is not responsible for the information, interpretation, comments or opinions expressed in the links to these external websites.
+These external websites may not be available in French and may not be accessible.
+Any comments or inquiries regarding these external Websites should be directed to the particular organization for whom the particular website is being operated.